fasamany1/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+ <center> <h1>HBnB clone - MySQL</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository is a part of the AirBnB Clone, and it aims to provide a basic understanding of how to create, implement and use storage engines for web applications.
+The HBNB storage project is a Python-based web application that provides a database management system for storing, retrieving and managing data.

+The HBNB Storage system uses environment variables to determine the type of storage, MySQL database configuration, and the running environment.
+There are two types of storage available: File storage and Database storage.
+File storage uses the FileStorage engine while the Database storage uses the DBStorage engine.
+The user can specify the type of storage used by setting the HBNB_TYPE_STORAGE environment variable to either "file" or "db".

 ---